Emacs configuration

 Clock-free life

-I'm experimenting with a clock-free life to live outside the tyranny of the clock.
-I don't want to know the precise hour and minute of every moment of the day.
+I live a clock-free life outside the tyranny of the clock as much as I can reasonably help it.
+I don’t want to know the precise hour and minute of every moment of the day.
 It is much less stressful to live by imprecise natural time afforded by the movement of the Sun.
-Unfortunately, clocks are present in surprisingly many places and can trip you up and reveal the current time.
-So, we find and disable each one of them.
+I therefore don’t want to have a clock on my modeline, although I’d still like to see the average system load.
+So, set the time format of display-time-mode to the empty string.

 (setq display-time-format "")